eduvpn/documentation/app/NO_BUTTONS.md

 In the "first run" scenario:

-1. Application opens the institute chooser URL either in an external browser or in an embedded "Web View";
+1. Application shows available organizations and allows users to scroll/search the list by name / keywords;

 2. The users chooses their organization from a list;

-3. The application gets the organization identifier back through a "callback URL", e.g.
-   `org.eduvpn.app://callback?orgId=https://idp.tuxed.net/metadata`, the app
-   can either register this scheme, or obtain the URI from the Web View control(s);

-4. The app downloads the `orgId` -> Server mapping from a web server to obtain the list of VPN servers the chosen organization has access to;
+3. The app downloads the `orgId` -> Server mapping from a web server to obtain the list of VPN servers the chosen organization has access to;

 5. The app adds the obtained server addresses to the app so the user can choose